Florida plans to become first state to eliminate all childhood vaccine mandates

 “This is a public health disaster in the making for the Sunshine State,” Eskamani said on the social platform X.

-The move comes as the Trump administration works to restructure the U.S. Centers for Disease Control and Prevention and reshape the nation’s vaccine policies.

-The Democratic governors of Washington, Oregon and California announced Wednesday that they created an alliance to safeguard health policies, contending that the administration is politicizing public health decisions.
+Beyond Florida, the Democratic governors of Washington, Oregon and California announced Wednesday that they had created an alliance to safeguard health policies, contending that the administration is politicizing public health decisions.

 The partnership plans to coordinate health guidelines by aligning immunization plans based on recommendations from respected national medical organizations, according to a joint statement from Gov. Bob Ferguson of Washington, Gov. Tina Kotek of Oregon and Gov. Gavin Newsom of California.